golangci/golangci-lint/README.md

 `golangci-lint` is a fast Go linters runner.

-It runs linters in parallel, uses caching, supports YAML configuration, integrates with all major IDEs, and includes over a hundred linters.
+It runs linters in parallel, uses caching, supports YAML configuration, integrates with all major IDEs, and includes over a hundr ed linters.

 ## Install `golangci-lint`